Swollen Lymph Nodes in Children – When to Worry?

 - Postauricular – behind the ear

-- Submandibular – Under the jaw
+- Submandibular – under the jaw

-- Facial – In the cheek area
+- Facial – in the cheek area

-- Submental – Under the skin
+- Submental – under the chin

-- Anterior cervical – In the front of the neck
+- Anterior cervical – in the front of the neck

-- Posterior cervical – At the back of the neck
+- Posterior cervical – at the back of the neck

-- Supraclavicular – At the back of the neck
+- Supraclavicular – above the collarbone

-- Axillary – In the armpit
+- Axillary – in the armpit

-- Popliteal – Behind the knee
+- Popliteal – behind the knee

-- Epitrochlear – Below the elbow
+- Epitrochlear – below the elbow

-- In the groin area – Inguinal
+- Inguinal – in the groin area

 What Is Lymphadenopathy in Kids?